iSHAREScheme/Documentation/identity-provider/userinfo.rst

 UserInfo
 ========

-.. error:: Incomplete.
-UserInfo endpoint soon is going to be changed, so there's no point of finishing this section.

 OpenID Connect 1.0 endpoint for obtaining attributes of a Human Service Consumer conform scope defined in access token.

 Request